Removing blood stains from a carpet or upholstery

 Blood can be one of the harder liquids to shift when it comes to carpet or upholstery stains.
 The haemoglobin acts as a binder with the fibres on contact with oxygen.
 Removing blood stains can become even tougher after the mark has completely dried, so you need to work quickly.

-In truth, bloodstain removal is best left to professional carpet cleaners who have the equipment and experience to deal with it.
+In truth, bloodstain removal is best left to professional carpet cleaners in London who have the equipment and experience to deal with it.
 However, if you’re wondering how to clean blood yourself, or want to get the worst of it off before the stain ‘beds in’, here’s our advice.

 Dealing with blood is potentially hazardous, since viruses can live in dried blood for up to a week.
 So wear protective clothing such as gloves, clean your hands carefully afterwards and desinfect anything you use, such as towels.